About

-Theoretically, my work tries to bridge the gap between structuralist views of sorting processes and subjectivist perspectives on their consequences for people’s everyday lives.
-To test these ideas empirically, I usually rely on a combination of different quantitative data (e.g., survey/administrative/spatial data) and methods (e.g., network, multilevel, and panel analyses).
+Theoretically, my work seeks to bridge the gap between structuralist perspectives on sorting processes and subjectivist views on their impact on everyday life.
+To empirically test these theories, I employ a variety of quantitative data sources (e.g., survey, administrative, and spatial data) and analytical methods (e.g., network, multilevel, and panel analyses).

-In the past, I worked as an assistant professor at the University of Amsterdam and as a postdoc at the University of Cologne.
-I obtained my doctoral degree at the University of Mannheim.
-I have co-directed a research project on the “Structural Origins of Separate School Lives (SEPLIVES)” and have been involved in the ERC project “Social Integration and Boundary Making in Adolescence (SOCIALBOND)” as well as in the “Children of Immigrants Longitudinal Survey in Four European Countries (CILS4EU).”
+Previously, I worked as an Assistant Professor at the University of Amsterdam and as a postdoctoral researcher at the University of Cologne.
+I hold a doctoral degree from the University of Mannheim.
+My past projects include co-directing the “Structural Origins of Separate School Lives (SEPLIVES)” research project and participating in the ERC-funded “Social Integration and Boundary Making in Adolescence (SOCIALBOND)” project, as well as the “Children of Immigrants Longitudinal Survey in Four European Countries (CILS4EU).”

 News